DannyBen/bashly-book/src/advanced/rendering.md

 Note that this command will render specially formatted markdown documents and will then use [pandoc](https://command-not-found.com/pandoc) to convert them.

+!!!success Tip
+To easily preview your man pages, prefix the command with `PREVIEW="cli subcommand"`, specifying the command you wish to preview.
+!!!

 ## Custom templates